Medical questions & health advice by board certified doctors

-Should I see a doctor after a possible concussion?
+"Should I see a doctor after a possible concussion?"

 I hit my head on the corner of a counter pretty hard at work.
 I had trouble with balance, concentrating, vision was blurred and felt slightly drunk.
 After vomiting twice I was sent home.
 The next morning when I woke up I have what feels to be a large bruise where I hit my head and have had one again off again severe head aches.
 Should I see a doctor, and what would they do for me or tell me if I did?

 They may also treat your headaches symptomatically with medications.
 Sometimes, people who have severe head injury have similar complaints to the ones you are describing, and over time they resolve, while other people continue to have headaches and other symptoms chronically.
 One thing that is very important is that you avoid any further head injuries because concussions are serious issues and if you go on to develop another one, the can lead to further issues down the road.
 For this reason, it is important that you avoid sports that have a high risk of concussion such as football, and wear a helmet when bicycling.
 Traumatic brain injury is a serious issue and it warrants you having an honest discussion with your doctor about what to do from this point onwards.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.